matthew30903/TechTeaWeb/content/about/about.md

 TechTea is here to help make tech work for you, not billion dollar companies.

+## More Info

+I'm slowly expanding this website with extra pages and interesting links inspired by other personal websites.

+[Stuff I Use](/uses/) - A small list of the hardware and software that I use for my everyday life.
+[Reviews](/reviews) - My thoughts on all sorts of things.
+Lots of tea, but will also include places, hardware, software, and books eventually.
+[Articles](/articles) - My blog for longer form content.
+I've been writing off and on since 2013 so there is a lot there and some of questionable quality.
+[Notes](/notes) - Notes are for anything that doesn't require a full long form article, but I still want to say.
+I've never been into short form content, but I thought I'd give it a try.

+## License

 All written content on TechTea is is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 If you wish to share or otherwise use the content of the blog commercially like in a LLM AI model, textbook, or YouTube video please contact us.

 ## Support TechTea